kataw/kataw/test/__snapshot__/parser/statements/block/gen/block_with_invalid_array/x007bswitchx007b.md

 ✖ The parser expected to find a '}' to match the '{' token here - start: 18, end: 18
 ✖ The parser expected to find a '}' to match the '{' token here - start: 18, end: 18
 ✖ The parser expected to find a '}' to match the '{' token here - start: 18, end: 18
+✖ The parser expected to find a '}' to match the '{' token here - start: 18, end: 18

 ```